 Traffic to your listing is crucial—after all, you don’t have to worry about how you’re going to show the unit and screen tenants if you have no applicants.
 In your rental listing, be clear about the safety protocols and measures you’re taking to ensure the protection of your applicants and your unit.

-As far as marketing, sites like Realtor.com, Doorsteps, Zillow, Trulia, and HotPads are the most popular listing sites and easy enough to syndicate to through RentRedi.
-(Just be aware that Zillow is now charging in some states to syndicate.)
+As far as marketing, sites like Realtor.com and Zillow are the most popular listing sites and can be syndicated to through RentRedi.
 However, RentRedi also gives you your own listing page so you can copy and paste a direct link to your listing to share across Facebook Marketplace, Craigslist, and other social media sites to drive more traffic to your listing.

 Set Up Prequalifications